-- In October 2015, the Substance Abuse and Mental Health Services Administration (SAMHSA) awarded New Jersey a \$982,372 phase two planning grant for a new program under section 223 of the Protecting Access to Medicare Act of 2014 to support planning efforts for certified community behavioral health clinics (CCBHCs). - In December 2016, the state was awarded two-year demonstration funding under phase 2 of the program.
-The state launched its pilot on July 1, 2017, which was originally scheduled to end on June 30, 2019. - Congress has approved the Empowering Beneficiaries, Ensuring Access, and Strengthening Accountability Act of 2019 (H.R.
-3253) which extends the demonstration program until September 13, 2019. - As of August 2019, the House introduced a bill, Excellence in Mental Health and Addiction Treatment Expansion Act (H.R.
-1767), to extend the CCBHC grant for two years, and expand the funding to 11 additional states. - In December 2019, Congress passed an extension of funding through FY2020. - New Jersey has certified seven CCBHCs for the pilot, each of which serves a designated county area. - Of the two prospective payment systems authorized through the CCBHC program, the state has opted to use the monthly unit of payment method. - The monthly payment method allows for variable rates depending on the populations served by the CCBHC, while also incorporating quality bonus payments. - CCBHCs coordinate care across the spectrum of health services, including physical health, behavioral health, and social services.
+- New Jersey has certified seven CCBHCs operating under the state demonstration pilot, each of which serves a designated county area. - There are currently 19 CCBHCs operating under Federal CCBHC expansion grants. - Of the two prospective payment systems authorized through the CCBHC program, the state has opted to use the monthly unit of payment method. - The monthly payment method allows for variable rates depending on the populations served by the CCBHC, while also incorporating quality bonus payments. - CCBHCs coordinate care across the spectrum of health services, including physical health, behavioral health, and social services.
 CCBHCs will be required to form partnerships with other organizations, including FQHCs, inpatient psychiatry, detoxification and post-detoxification step-down services, residential programs, and social services provider organizations.